How Often Should You Replace Your Pillow?

-We’ve talked about the importance of maintaining a clean mattress before, but often times people forget about the sanitary conditions of the item just below their head.
-While you may not be able to see it, there is a massive amount of dirt, oil, dead skin and in some cases bugs, including mites and spiders.
-While this image may not be a pleasant one, it’s certainly an important one to consider, especially for those people with allergies that might have a reaction to dust and insects.
+We have often emphasized the importance of maintaining a clean mattress, but it's easy to forget about the cleanliness of the item right beneath our heads.
+Although invisible to the naked eye, pillows harbor a significant amount of dirt, oil, dead skin cells, and, in some cases, even bugs like mites and spiders.
+While this might not be a pleasant image to contemplate, it is crucial to consider, especially for individuals with allergies who may have adverse reactions to dust and insects.

-In addition to asking how often you should replace your pillows, you should also be asking what kind of pillow is right for you?
-You may be using the wrong kind currently, contributing to restless sleep and morning stiffness.
-When you go to replace your pillows, consider trying out a new style specifically designed to support your sleep style.
-These are some of the most popular options in our inventory:
+In addition to asking how often you should replace your pillows, you should also be asking what kind of pillow is right for you.
+If you’re suffering from restless sleep and morning stiffness, you may be using the wrong kind of pillow.
+When you replace your pillows, consider trying out a style specifically designed to support your sleep style.
+These are some of the most popular options:

 - Down – The oldest kind of pillow remains one of the most popular because down is a lightweight, breathable material that provides support night after night.
 People who like a firm pillow will want a different material.